Phil Mickelson considered a bet on 2012 Ryder Cup, book alleges – KION546

 In a social media post dated June 2, Mickelson said in response to someone else’s post, “Haven’t gambled in years.
 Almost a billionaire now.”

-Mickelson’s gambling has been covered by the media in the past, and Mickelson himself previously has talked about his struggles with sports gambling.
+Mickelson’s gambling has been well documented by the media, and he has himself previously talked about his struggles with sports gambling.

 In June 2022, Mickelson told Sports Illustrated: “Gambling has been part of my life ever since I can remember.
 But about a decade ago is when I would say it became reckless.
 It’s embarrassing.
 I don’t like that people know.
 The fact is I’ve been dealing with it for some time.”

-In that interview last year, Mickelson added that his wife, Amy, has been very supportive “with me and the process.”
+In that interview, Mickelson said his wife, Amy, has been very supportive “with me and the process.”

-“We’re at place after many years where I feel comfortable with where that is,” Mickelson continued in the Sports Illustrated interview.
+“We’re at place after many years where I feel comfortable with where that is,” Mickelson told Sports Illustrated interview.
 “It isn’t a threat to me or my financial security.
 It was just a number of poor decisions.”

-In 2017, Walters was convicted on insider trading charges and served five years in federal prison.
-He also paid a $10 million fine.
-Former President Donald Trump commuted Walters’ sentence in 2021.

 Walters suggested in the book, according to Golf Digest, that Mickelson was to blame for the prison sentence.